scimerc/genimpute/README.md

 # genimpute

-integrated tool set to perform quality control and imputation of diploid genotypes
+Integrated tool set to perform quality control and imputation of diploid genotypes

-this tool set was written by Florian Krull and me loosely based on the deCODE genetics protocol adapted by Sudheer Giddaluru.

-**NOTE**: the tool set is currently designed to run in linux.

-run
+## Quick start

+    git clone https://github.com/scimerc/genimpute.git && cd genimpute

+Run

     genimpute.sh -h

-to get usage instructions.
+to get usage instructions. `genimpute.sh`'s default settings deploy a minimal configuration.

+Run

+    make run_example

+to run imputation on a small test data set.

+## Configuration

-`genimpute.sh`'s default settings deploy a minimal configuration. below is a configuration file example to submit `genimpute.sh` jobs to a slurm scheduler using a set of reference haplotypes (necessary for imputation). the cluster nodes are expected to have 256GB of memory distributed over 64 computing cores.
+Below is a configuration file example to submit `genimpute.sh` jobs to a slurm scheduler using a set of reference haplotypes (necessary for imputation).
+The cluster nodes are expected to have 256GB of memory distributed over 64 computing cores.

     # custom configuration file for slurm